 - What does the policy require?

 This policy requires faculty, academic appointees, postdoctoral researchers, staff, student employees, and volunteers who supervise a covered program and/or have direct contact with minors in covered programs to do three things:

-- participate in training on mandated reporting status, the policy, and conduct requirements for working with youth (e.g., how to maintain appropriate boundaries);
+- participate in training on mandated reporting status, the policy, and guidelines for working with youth (e.g., how to maintain appropriate boundaries);

 - satisfactorily complete a criminal background and registered sex offender check; and